Exercises for Better Posture

 Poor Posture and Back Pain

 Weak core muscles are common for people with low back pain.
 And poor posture can make back pain worse.
-Core-strengthening helps ease and prevent low back pain, a common problem for 31 million Americans.
+Core-strengthening may help ease and prevent low back pain, a common problem for about 31 million Americans.

 The Anatomy of Posture Exercises

 Picture these core muscles you'll strengthen for good posture:

 Rectus abdominis: The wide "six-pack" muscle runs vertically down your stomach.
 It's used when you bend your spine forward.